m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

   }
 ````

-I was confused by the
+I was confused by the use of a single `Future` that never actually completes, and by the global `keyPressses` (sic) queue.
+Looking it up it turned out to be `val keyPressses = new ArrayBlockingQueue[Either[Operation, String]](128)`, which could then be read from anywhere - who's to say it gets read in the right order?